muehlefeldt/unity-machine-learning/docs/run-log.md

 * Otherwise same as 1390.
 * Recording.
 * Result was quite nice.
+* Summary: No height change by agent possible.
+Sparse reward.
+Shows at least that navigation is possible.

 ## ToDo for the night
 * How do we ensure enough distance between agent and target at respawn?
 That is still a problem on 2024-01-22